docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 # build lighthouse-0.0.762 on Arm64

-This document describes how to build lighthouse-0.0.762 on Arm64.The main reference is the build instruction in https://github.com/jenkins-x/lighthouse#building, which is written for and verified on x86-64.
+This document describes how to build lighthouse-0.0.762 on Arm64.
+The major reference is the build instruction in https://github.com/jenkins-x/lighthouse#building, which is written for and verified on x86-64.

 # Environment
-The build is run natively on Arm64 machines.
-The server used is:
+The build is run natively on aarch64 machines.
+The server used is :

--Memory : 32 G
+- Memory : 32 G
--CPU: 32 cores
+- CPU : 32 cores

-# prerequisites
+# Prerequisites
 * install go version>=1.13.8

   For arm64, follow this link to download Go 1.13.8